Angiotensin-converting enzymes (ACE) inhibitors help blood vessels to relax and open. This can help improve blood flow and lower blood pressure.

 Doctors typically prescribe ACE inhibitors for heart-related conditions like high blood pressure and heart failure.
 But these medications can also help to treat other diseases like diabetes and chronic kidney disease.

-Individuals who suffer from hypertension are often prescribed medication by a healthcare professional to help manage their condition.
-Medications that lower blood pressure are called antihypertensives and come in a variety of classes.
+Antihypertensives are medications that lower blood pressure and come in a variety of classes.
 ACE inhibitors are one class of antihypertensives.

-Since 1981, ACE inhibitors commonly have been prescribed to treat high blood pressure because they tend to be well-tolerated by patients.
-They’re usually taken just once a day, often in the morning.
-They may be prescribed along with diuretics or calcium channel blockers, which also are used to treat high blood pressure.
+You’ll typically take an ACE inhibitor just once a day, often in the morning.
+Doctors may prescribe them along with diuretics or calcium channel blockers, which also help treat high blood pressure.

 - benazepril (Lotensin)

 - fosinopril (Monopril)